"I'm not comfortable having my picture taken."

 Have you ever said that?
 Because I say that a LOT.

-It's why I go for a candid style--it's hard to stand and pose for a camera.
+It's why I go for a documentary style with all of my sessions.
+It's hard to stand and pose for a camera.
 What do I do with my arms?
 How should I turn my head?
 I don't like my smile!
 Add kids to the mix, and it can be more stressful than enjoyable trying to have pictures made.
 I want to change that.

 I want to capture your family, as you authentically are.
 Whether you are on vacation and hoping to go home with memories of your trip, you are looking for annual portraits to hang on the wall, or are celebrating a milestone event like a birthday or engagement, I want you to look at your gallery and say, yes, this is us.